 Two more scriptures shed some light on why some laws were temporary.

-2. For You do not delight in sacrifice, otherwise I would give it; You are not pleased with burnt offering.
+2. You do not delight in sacrifice.
+Otherwise, I would give it; You are not pleased with burnt offering.
 (Psalm 51:16)

 Why the Law then?
-It was added because of transgressions, having been ordained through angels by the agency of a mediator, until the seed would come to whom the promise had been made.
+It was added because of transgressions, until the seed would come to whom the promise had been made.

-In his writings, Paul divides between the law of God, the book of the Law of Moses, and the book of the covenant.
+In his writings, Paul divides between the law of God, the book of the Law of God, and the book of the covenant.
 He is saying here that this law was an addition to the first covenant.
-This is because the Israelites broke the law of the Lord.
+This is because the Israelites broke the commandments of God.
 Moreover, it is here that Paul addresses the duration of the not good law.
 He says that the not good law would only last until the seed would come to whom the promise had been made.

 Paul had already established that the seed referred to is Christ in Galatians 3:16.
 Now he is stating that rather than the Abrahamic covenant coming to an end, it is only the not good law, which is ending.
 God still wants the righteous requirements of the book of the law of God fulfilled in us.
 (Romans 8:4) So, we cannot as they say, through the baby out with the bath water.

 Thus, it has become our tutor to lead us to Christ, so that faith may justify us.
-Now that faith has come, we are no longer under a tutor.
+Now since faith has come, we are not under a tutor.

-Having canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross.
+Having canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He took it out of the way, nailing it to the cross.

-By abolishing in His flesh the enmity, which is the Law of commandments contained in ordinances, so that in Himself He might make the two into one new man, thus establishing peace.
+By abolishing in His flesh the enmity, which is the Law of commandments contained in ordinances.

 The Greek word for ordinances in this verse is the same word used in Colossians 2:14.
 This word refers to what Christ nailed to the cross.
 Paul reveals in Colossians 2:16 that these ordinances had meat and drink offerings.
 And holy feast days, monthly new moon festivals, and yearly sacrificial Sabbaths.
 Ezekiel 45:17 reveals this is what they practiced to make reconciliation for sin.